M-watermelon/Astro-Blog/src/pages/posts/first-post.md

 #### The story behind this site:
 Previously, I had published a website using Github pages, Jekyll, and the YAT theme.
-It was good to have a temporary way of connecting my computer science activities, but even if I was the one that set up the website and written posts, it didn't really feel like it was my work.
+It was good to have a temporary way of connecting my computer science activities, but even if I was the one that set up the website and wrote posts, it didn't really feel like it was my work.
 So, after that site was well-established, I decided to make one from scratch.
 It took three separate attempts, but a year later, I finally have a site I can call my own!

 Initially, I made this site using only HTML/CSS and a little Javascript for the navbar.
-It was first published in May of 2024, and seen many changes.
+It was first published in May of 2024, and has seen many changes since.
 And now, I've finally migrated it to **Astro**!

 #### Astro as a newbie:
 I've programmed for a good amount of years, but I never really dipped my toes into web frameworks until now!
 I did research for months until I came across astro, courtesy of Isak Solheim on Youtube.